 USO Camp Shows Head to Europe

 As more U.S. service members poured into England and other parts of Europe after the Pearl Harbor attacks in December 1941, stateside entertainers quickly followed in their footsteps.
-The first USO performers arrived in the UK in 1942.
+The first USO performers arrived in the United Kingdom (U.K.) in 1942.

 D-Day and the First USO Camp Shows in France and Germany